-- 'Shutdown screen': determine a time after which the screen will automatically turn off .
-Select 'never' to activate this function. - Note: The option 'Turn screen off after' won't work if the device is connected to an external power source and 'car' has been selected as vehicle. - 'Shutdown backlight': Just backlight will be turned off, so screen will still be on.
-Shutting down screen saves more energy than shutting down only backlight.
+'Turn off screen after': determine a time after which the screen will automatically turn off .
+Select 'never' to activate this function.

+Note: The option 'Turn screen off after' won't work if the device is connected to an external power source and 'car' has been selected as vehicle.